BlackRock Inc. Acquires Additi - GuruFocus.com

-BlackRock Inc. (Trades, Portfolio), a leading global investment management corporation, recently increased its stake in Grand Canyon Education Inc. (LOPE, Financial).
-This article provides an in-depth analysis of the transaction, the profiles of both BlackRock Inc. (Trades, Portfolio) and Grand Canyon Education Inc., and the potential implications for value investors.
+BlackRock Inc. (Trades, Portfolio), a leading global investment management corporation, recently increased its stake in iShares MSCI Intl Size Factor ETF (ISZE, Financial).
+This article provides an in-depth analysis of the transaction, the profiles of both BlackRock Inc. (Trades, Portfolio) and iShares MSCI Intl Size Factor ETF, and the potential implications of this investment move.

 Details of the Transaction

-On July 31, 2023, BlackRock Inc. (Trades, Portfolio) added 77,508 shares of Grand Canyon Education Inc. to its portfolio at a trade price of $108.55 per share.
-This transaction increased BlackRock's total holdings in the company to 3,079,819 shares, representing 10% of the traded company's stock and a 0.01% position in BlackRock's portfolio.
-However, the transaction had no significant impact on BlackRock's portfolio.
+On July 31, 2023, BlackRock Inc. (Trades, Portfolio) added 23,334 shares of iShares MSCI Intl Size Factor ETF to its portfolio.
+The shares were acquired at a price of $26.66 each.
+Following this transaction, BlackRock Inc. (Trades, Portfolio) now holds a total of 72,566 shares in ISZE, representing 12.10% of the firm's holdings in the traded stock.
+However, the impact of this trade on BlackRock's portfolio is currently not applicable.

 Profile of BlackRock Inc. (Trades, Portfolio)